 Figure 3.
 Spatial distribution of PR (0 – 5 cm) at the study site.
 Areas of high PR (blue) and low PR (green).
 Sampling sites has been included with a black square.
-Cut-off threshold corresponds to the median value (485000 Pa)
+Cut-off threshold corresponds to the median value (485000 Pa).

 Texture

-The granulometric analysis of the soil allowed defining a class of sandy loam texture (SL) for the whole study site, with an average percentage of clay of 7.4% (Table 1).
+The granulometric analysis of the soil allowed defining a class of sandy loam texture (SL) for the whole study site, with an average percentage of clay of 7.4% (Error!
+Reference source not found.).
 It was a trend of increasing sand content and decreasing silt content with depth.
 In addition, there were differences for clay and sand between the high and low PR areas (Table 1).
 The high PR area presented a higher average value of sand and lower average value of clay than the zone of low PR.
 Even so, within each analyzed area there is a high textural homogeneity, which allows to compare the treatments as result of management.

 Table 1.
 Granulometry at the topsoil (0 – 10 cm) and subsoil (30 – 40 cm) for each area of the study site, places with frequent crossing of machinery (+M) and places without crossing (-M).
 Mean ± SD.